Missouri officer in fatal shooting resigned without severance - mayor

 Wilson, who said he was acting in self-defence and that his conscience is clear, had been on administrative leave and in seclusion since the incident.

-Ferguson's mayor said he had not asked for Wilson's resignation but Knowles wanted the city to turn a page, even though the officer had expressed an interest "in a future here."
+Ferguson's mayor said he had not asked for Wilson's resignation, but although the officer had expressed an interest "in a future here," Knowles wanted the city to turn a page.

-Knowles said his focus was on how to rebuild trust in the city, where the shooting exposed long-standing grievances about race relations both in Ferguson and across the country.

 Veteran civil rights activist Rev. Al Sharpton preached on Sunday to a congregation of some 2,500 worshippers at the St. Louis church where Michael Brown’s funeral was held in August.
 The dead teen's parents were among the congregation.